dixitaayush8/A5-1/README.md

 # A5/1
 A Python implementation of the stream cipher A5/1 algorithm.
+Supports encryption and decryption.